the Creative Commons Attribution 4.0 License.

 We introduce the “Polarization Restoring Excitation SEquence foR Versatile Experiments” (PRESERVE) pulse sequence element, allowing variable flip-angle adjustment in 2D 1H–15N and 1H–13C transverse-relaxation-optimized-spectroscopy (TROSY)-type correlation experiments.
 PRESERVE-TROSY exploits a remarkable array of up to nine orthogonal coherence-transfer pathways, showcasing the remarkable potential of spin manipulations achievable through the design and optimization of nuclear magnetic resonance (NMR) pulse sequences.

 Transverse relaxation-optimized spectroscopy (TROSY), pioneered by Pervushin and co-workers in 1997 (Pervushin et al., 1997), provides a powerful tool for biomolecular nuclear magnetic resonance (NMR) studies of proteins (and other macromolecules), in particular at high static magnetic field strengths.
 The major pulse sequence block of TROSY is the so-called ST2-PT (Pervushin et al., 1998b) or double-S3CT (Sørensen et al., 1997) sequence (Fig. 1a).
-Designed for heteronuclear scalar-coupled two-spin systems (IS), this sequence effectively transforms single-transition states of spin S (S+Iα or S+Iβ) into single-transition states of spin I (I+Sα or I+Sβ).
+Designed for heteronuclear scalar-coupled two-spin systems (I–S), this sequence effectively transforms single-transition states of spin S (S+Iα or S+Iβ) into single-transition states of spin I (I+Sα or I+Sβ).
 The relaxation properties of the single-transition states are influenced by cross-correlation between the chemical shift anisotropy (CSA) of the transverse (active) spin and the dipolar (DD) interaction between the two spins (Brutscher, 2000; Goldman, 1984).
 For nuclear spins with a sizeable CSA, selection of the narrowest multiplet component by the ST2-PT sequence therefore provides an increased spectral resolution.
 Moreover, under favourable conditions, it also offers improved experimental sensitivity compared with heteronuclear single-quantum coherence (HSQC) variants, where the passive spin is decoupled during chemical shift evolution, t1 (Fig. 1b).
-The extent of line narrowing achieved via CSA–DD cross-correlation is dependent on the magnetic field, with maximal efficiency when the two spin interactions exhibit identical strengths (taking into account the projection of the CSA interaction on the IS vector).
+The extent of line narrowing achieved via CSA–DD cross-correlation is dependent on the magnetic field, with maximal efficiency when the two spin interactions exhibit identical strengths (taking into account the projection of the CSA interaction on the I–S vector).
 However, spin-state selection inherent to TROSY results in a factor of 2 signal loss relative to decoupled HSQC variants.
 This loss needs to be compensated for by the line narrowing induced by the CSA–DD cross-correlation to yield a net sensitivity gain.

 The ST2-PT sequence (and thus the TROSY experiment) has some particularly interesting features.
 First, it allows for sensitivity-enhanced quadrature detection; this means that both of the orthogonal S-spin components Sx and Sy (and 2SxIz and 2SyIz), present after a free evolution delay t1, are transferred into detectable antiphase (or in-phase) coherence 2IxSz and 2IySz (Ix and Iy) in a so-called echo/anti-echo detection mode (Kay et al., 1994; Palmer et al., 1992; Weigelt, 1998).
-Second, as the single-transition operators, SxIα=Sx+2SxIz/2 and SxIβ=Sx-2SxIz/2 are linear combinations of the Cartesian spin operators Sx and 2SxIz, the equilibrium polarization of the two spin reservoirs (I and S) can be exploited via two parallel coherence-transfer pathways, in which the spin polarization of S (Sz) is transferred into Sx in-phase coherence, while spin polarization of I (Iz) is transferred into 2SxIz antiphase coherence, or vice versa, using, for example, an insensitive nuclei enhanced by polarization transfer (INEPT)-type sequence (Brutscher et al., 1998; Pervushin et al., 1998a).
+Second, as the single-transition operators, and are linear combinations of the Cartesian spin operators Sx and 2SxIz, the equilibrium polarization of the two spin reservoirs (I and S) can be exploited via two parallel coherence-transfer pathways, in which the spin polarization of S (Sz) is transferred into Sx in-phase coherence, while spin polarization of I (Iz) is transferred into 2SxIz antiphase coherence, or vice versa, using, for example, an insensitive nuclei enhanced by polarization transfer (INEPT)-type sequence (Brutscher et al., 1998; Pervushin et al., 1998a).
 Finally, I-spin polarization (Iz) that builds up during t1 via longitudinal spin-relaxation processes is converted by the ST2-PT sequence into S-spin polarization (Sz) that contributes to the detected NMR signal during the subsequent scan (pulse sequence repetition) (Favier and Brutscher, 2011).
 This last feature is particularly interesting in the context of band-selective-excitation short-transient transverse relaxation-optimized spectroscopy (BEST-TROSY) experiments (Farjon et al., 2009; Favier and Brutscher, 2011; Solyom et al., 2013) where short inter-scan delays are employed, thereby minimizing relaxation-induced losses of the “over-polarized” (higher than thermally polarized) S spins.
 Therefore, in total, five complementary orthogonal coherence transfer pathways contribute to the detected signal in TROSY- and BEST-TROSY-type experiments.

 In order to make TROSY experiments even more versatile, it would be appealing to implement the option of variable flip-angle excitation to further increase the steady-state spin polarization at high repetition rates.
 The concept of using non-90° nutation angles (β) as a means to maximize the sensitivity in a single-pulse experiment goes back to Richard Ernst and the early days of Fourier transform NMR (Ernst and Anderson, 1966).
 The nutation angle βopt that provides the highest sensitivity is usually called the Ernst angle, and it can be shown that, for the simple case of an NMR experiment consisting of a single excitation radio frequency (rf) pulse followed by signal detection and a recovery period (recycle delay), it fulfils the following relation:

 where Trec is the spin polarization recovery time (composed of the signal acquisition time, tacq, and the recycle delay drc) and T1 is the effective longitudinal relaxation time of the excited spins (Fig. 1c).
 Transferring this concept to multi-pulse sequences employing a series of 90 and 180° pulses is a non-trivial task.
 So far, it has been adapted to heteronuclear multiple-quantum coherence (HMQC)- and heteronuclear multiple-bond correlation (HMBC)-type heteronuclear correlation experiments that require a single I-spin excitation pulse followed by one or several 180° pulses.
-In this case, Ernst-angle excitation can still be realized by adjusting the nutation flip angle of the initial excitation pulse to aopt=βopt+n×180°, where n is the number of additional 180° pulses.
+In this case, Ernst-angle excitation can still be realized by adjusting the nutation flip angle of the initial excitation pulse to , where n is the number of additional 180° pulses.
 This has allowed the development of band-selective, optimized flip-angle short-transient (SOFAST)-HMQC and its variants (Gal et al., 2007; Kern et al., 2008; Koos and Luy, 2019; Mueller, 2008; Schanda et al., 2005; Schanda and Brutscher, 2005), for fast and sensitive recording of 2D 1H–15N and 1H–13C correlation spectra, as well as no relaxation delay (NORD) NMR spectroscopy (Nagy et al., 2021).

 Implementing Ernst-angle excitation in TROSY-type experiments is particularly challenging, because, ideally, it requires a pulse sequence that preserves part of the steady-state polarization for both the I- and S-spin reservoirs.
 Nonetheless, we present a pulse scheme that fulfils this task.
 In the pulse sequence depicted in Fig. 1a, the initial INEPT transfer scheme of a TROSY experiment has been replaced by an alternative building block that we will refer to as “Polarization Restoring Excitation SEquence foR Versatile Experiments” (PRESERVE).
-It allows the adjustment of the effective excitation flip angle β for both the I- and S-spin polarizations by setting the scaling factor of the initial transfer delays to λ=β/90°.
+It allows the adjustment of the effective excitation flip angle β for both the I- and S-spin polarizations by setting the scaling factor of the initial transfer delays to .
 Of course, only a single effective excitation angle β can be chosen for both the I and S spins, which, in case of large differences in the longitudinal relaxation efficiency, means that it cannot be adjusted to its theoretical optimum value for both spin species simultaneously.
 The sinβ part of I and S polarization is then transferred, as usual, to single-quantum S-spin coherence, while the remaining cosβIz and cosβSz parts are “preserved” as spin polarization or two-spin order, as will be explained in more detail below.
 The main coherence transfer pathways of a TROSY experiment that contribute to the detected NMR signal are conserved in this PRESERVE-TROSY experiment, with the only difference being that I-spin polarization (Iz) is transferred into in-phase coherence (±Sx), while S-spin polarization (Sz) is transferred into antiphase coherence (±2SxIz) by the PRESERVE pulse sequence element.
 For proper functioning of this sequence, all pulse phases need to be adjusted carefully in order to ensure that the appropriate coherences (single-transition states) are selected and that all coherence transfer pathways add constructively to the recorded NMR signal.
 In the following, we will discuss how this can be achieved for 1H–15N and 1H–13C spin systems.

 For 1H–15N spin systems, the lower right cross peak (Fig. 2c) benefits from line narrowing induced by CSA–DD cross-correlation in both the ωN and ωH spectral dimensions.
 Selection of this multiplet component, often called the TROSY peak, imposes particular phase settings on the ST2-PT pulse sequence block and the coherence selection gradients (Fig. 2a).
 While there is general consensus on the TROSY peak to be selected and the required phase settings, there are discrepancies in the literature concerning the assignment of this TROSY peak to the corresponding single-transition spin states.
 This may be due to different definitions of the signs of frequencies and phases as well as their translation into actual spin rotations in product operator space (Levitt, 1997; Levitt and Johannessen, 2000).
 Throughout this paper, we will consider that the spectrometer phases are independent of the gyromagnetic ratio (γ) of a given spin species; thus, the same pulse phase induces rotations of opposite sense for nuclear spins with positive or negative γ.